zacharysparrow/AABBCD/README.md

 The basic idea is to compress an $n$-D distribution into $n$ 1-D marginal distributions $f_{i}(x_{i}) = \int f(\mathbf{x}) d \mathbf{x_{j \neq i}}$.
 The bounds of $f_i(x_i)$ are computed using a simple algorithm that iteratively expands the marginal bounding box $\Omega_i$ to include grid points with the largest marginal density until $\int_{\Omega_i} f_{i}(x_{i}) d x_{i} > 1- (\epsilon/n)$.
 Then, the final $\Omega = \cap_i^n \Omega_i$ is constructed.

 ## Installation
-The AABBCD package requires numpy, as the input distributions are assumed to be numpy arrays.
+The AABBCD package requires numpy and python version >3.7.

 AABBCD is available on pypi *via* pip
 ```
 pip install -i https://test.pypi.org/simple/ aabb-zacharysparrow
 ```
+To test your installation... **COMING SOON**

 ## Instructions for Use
 Once the package has been installed, using it is as simple as